hsnuscars/redux-easy-forms/api.md

 #### props(fieldKey, [formKey]) ⇒ <code>Object</code>
 Get all relevant props for a given input field.
-For 'select' and 'textarea' inputs, the 'type' prop is not returned.
+For 'select' and 'textarea' inputs, the prop 'componentClass' (React-Bootstrap specific) replaces 'type' (causes warnings in Chrome).

 **Example**: <code>f.props( 'email', 'userForm' )</code>

-**Returns**: <code>Object</code> - Object containing props, or an empty object
+**Returns**: <code>Object</code> - Object containing all props, or an empty 'value' prop only

 | Param | Type | Description |
 | --- | --- | --- |